iboughtbed/color-palette/README.md

 ### Compromises and Challenges

 Creating the tag-based palette search menu was tough due to school time constraints.
 Spent about 4 hours refining it.
+I wanted to add a dropdown menu for the search bar, but it didn't work as expected, instead ended up using dialog menu.

 Another small issue was implementing optimistic updates on server actions.
 Spent 30-40 minutes on it initially but decided not to use it in the final version.

+I also considered using Prisma, but ended up using Redis because of the speed advantage

 #### Known Issues